Year 2000

 I was very proud that both Steve and Keith were amongst the most widely respected leading authorities on CF – and both had trained with me in Leeds.
 Also both were very pleasant kind doctors who were popular with staff, patients and parents.

-Aug.
-29th to Sept.
-2nd.
+29.8.
+2000.
 Attend the World Congress on Lung Health in Florence

 Prof Andy Bush